-- (ii) Gas utilization.
-Depending on site-specific circumstances, different utilization options exist for landfill gases.
-The most relevant are listed below: - (a) Flaring.
+(a) Flaring.
 Collecting and flaring landfill gas is part of the normal operation of the landfill, independently of additional heat or power generation systems.
 The landfill gas generation rate will decline over time, producing lower volumes of gas, with a low CH4 content.
-According to the European Union guidance on landfill gas control, operators should follow the following hierarchy of treatment techniques over the landfill's lifetime, to ensure that the maximum amount of landfill gas is oxidized over the whole lifecycle of the landfill:46 (a) high-temperature flaring; (b) low calorific flaring; and (c) other techniques for oxidation of CH4.
+For example, according to the European Union guidance on landfill gas control, operators should follow the following hierarchy of treatment techniques over the landfill's lifetime, to ensure that the maximum amount of landfill gas is oxidized over the whole lifecycle of the landfill: (a) high-temperature flaring; (b) low calorific flaring; and (c) other techniques for oxidation of CH4.
 There are generally two types of flares: (a) open flares (candlestick flares); and, (b) enclosed flares (ground flares), which, when properly engineered and operated, may achieve removal efficiencies of 99 per cent or more.
 Higher combustion temperatures and residence times result in the destruction of unwanted constituents, such as unburnt hydrocarbons.
-However, a significant drawback to this type of flare system is that installation and operation are more expensive compared to open flares;47 - (b) Electricity generation.
+However, a significant drawback to this type of flare system is that installation and operation are more expensive compared to open flares;

+(b) Gas utilization.
+Electricity generation.
 Landfill gas collected at the waste disposal site can be used for electricity generation.
-After pumping out, the gas usually has to undergo pretreatment, to remove liquids, sulfur and siloxanes.
+After pumping out, the gas usually has to undergo pre-treatment, to remove liquids, sulfur and siloxanes.
 If the cleaned landfill gas is to be upgraded to bioCH4, CO2 also has to be removed.
 Reciprocating engines for co-generation of electricity and heat are able to operate even when the landfill gas contains up to 40 per cent of CO2, by volume.
-Energy production also requires temporary gas storage, or a flare station to burn the CH4 production48 in excess.
-Typical technologies for electricity generation from landfill gas (LFG) are49 listed below: - (i) Reciprocating internal combustion engines.
-These are the most widely used technology for the conversion of LFG to electricity.
-Advantages of this technology include: low capital cost, high efficiency, flexibility with respect to the CH4 content, and adaptability to variations in the output of gas from landfills; - (ii) Gas turbines using LFG.
+Energy production also requires temporary gas storage, or a flare station to burn the CH4 production in excess.
+Typical technologies for electricity generation from landfill gas are listed below:

+(i) Reciprocating internal combustion engines.
+These are the most widely used technology for the conversion of landfill gas to electricity.
+Advantages of this technology include: low capital cost, high efficiency, flexibility with respect to the CH4 content, and adaptability to variations in the output of gas from landfills;

+(ii) Gas turbines using landfill gas.
 These require a dependable gas supply for effective operation, and are generally suitable for landfills where the gas production generates at least 3 MW (thermal energy).
-However, such small gas turbines are very sensitive to contamination in the fuel gas, and require more specialized and expensive maintenance, as compared to reciprocating engines; - (iii) Microturbines.
+However, such small gas turbines are very sensitive to contamination in the fuel gas, and require more specialized and expensive maintenance, as compared to reciprocating engines;

+(iii) Microturbines.
 These are generally the best choice for small-scale recovery projects that supply electricity to the landfill or to a site located in close proximity to the landfill.
 Single microturbine units have capacities of 30-250 kW, and are most suitable for applications below 1 MW (thermal energy) output.
-Sufficient LFG treatment is generally required for microturbines and it implies removal of moisture and other contaminants. - (c) Direct gas use for heat generation.
-Landfill gas can also be used as fuel for boilers or industrial processes, such as drying operations, kiln operations and cement and
+Sufficient landfill gas treatment is generally required for microturbines and it implies removal of moisture and other contaminants.

+(c) Direct gas use for heat generation.
+Landfill gas can also be used as fuel for boilers or industrial processes, such as drying operations, kiln operations and cement and asphalt production.
+In these projects, the cleaned and dried gas is piped directly to a nearby customer for use as replacement or supplementary fuel;